tn16jv/Shortest-Path-Finder/README.md

 Travelling Salesman Problem: visit each of the designated locations once, in the most efficient way.

-### Installing
-Download 'shortest_pathfinder.jar' from the repository.
-Also have Java installed.

 ### Running
 * Have a file full of X Y coordinates separated by either spaces or commas.
 You can use the ones found in 'examples'
 * Specify the number of threads (how many threads will be running searches), the number of searches, and number of